 In our full Yamaha SR-C20A review, we say 'it looks like a scale model of a soundbar', and indeed this is ideal with small Samsung TVs, including down to 32 inches.
 It does what a soundbar is supposed to do: add more oomph to soundtracks while making dialogue and detail clearer, and nothing does it better for this price.

 The Sonos Beam 2 looks identical to its predecessor, and the core of the soundbar hasn't changed: it's the same setup as before with a single tweeter, four mid/bass drivers and three passive radiators for low-end thump, all driven by five class D amplifiers of unspecified power.
 But the addition of eARC and Dolby Atmos support makes a great soundbar better.

-The Stage, like the Sonos Beam above, is an all-in-one soundbar, and one with a look all of its own: it's Bang & Olufsen's first dedicated soundbar, and one that it has clearly spent a long time perfecting.
+The Stage is an all-in-one soundbar, and one with a look all of its own: it's Bang & Olufsen's first dedicated soundbar, and one that it has clearly spent a long time perfecting.
 There's no subwoofer (it's loud enough without) and no all-around surround, with B&O preferring instead to produce the widest, tallest soundstage possible from a single eleven-speaker module.